Artanis/pygcui/docs/widgets.rst

 :class:`Box` widgets
 ====================

-A container for multiple widgets, organized into vertical or horizontal stacks.
+A container for multiple widgets, organized into a vertical or horizontal stack.

 .. class:: Box(vertical=True)